collective-sense-commons/plex-archive/README.md

 This is a work in progress.
 The archive has been created from the original HTML pages by a Python script written by Claude Code, directed by Peter Kaminski.
 There are extraction / conversion errors, including attribution errors.
 Watch for updates to this wiki, and feel free to [email Pete](mailto:kaminski@istori.com) with comments or suggestions.

+There is a [zip of all posts](/plex-archive-posts.zip) in Markdown format, useful for archiving or processing with AI.

 ## Overview

 - **Total Posts:** 614